mkubrycz/mkubrycz.github.io/resume.md

 ---

 I’m a QA automation engineer working mostly with web technologies 🕸️.
 I've worked with many JavaScript-based testing tools and frameworks, such as Playwright, TestCafe, k6, or Appium.
-But my experience goes beyond just QA automation.
+But my experience extends beyond just QA automation.
 I work with a variety of different technologies every day.
-I use essentially anything that allows me to solve the automation problems.
+From Docker, through Grafana to Go, I use anything that allows me to solve automation problems.
 I'm on a mission to boldly automate what hasn’t been automated before 🖖.
 Never mind if it’s tests, CI/CD pipeline or data analysis platform.
 I like a good challenge, especially when I can help someone or learn something new and useful in the process 🧠.

 ---